 On our return, armed with a lifetime of learning in the school of hard knocks, it occurred to me that I have been given so much in my lifetime that now was my time to give back.

 My passion for understanding people and how they think, ignited during my corporate days, led me to make the decision to go back to study.

-Completing studies in Psychology and Counselling has provided me with the formal qualifications enabling me to fulfill my life purpose of helping others.
+Completing studies in Psychology, Counselling and holistic practices has provided me with the formal qualifications enabling me to fulfill my life purpose of helping others.

 I created the W.I.L.L program out of necessity, for my own son.
 The differences we saw in him led me to extending the program to others.
 Seeing the incredible growth in all of the participants left me with no choice but to make this program available to as many as possible!